Drimiteros/Da-music-player/README.md

-# Da Music Player v.3.2 (revamped) 🎵
+# Da Music Player v.3.3 (revamped) 🎵

 A simple, retro, music player that is **under development** in C++, using the SFML library (for the UI and Audio).
 It allows you to:
 - ✅ Open audio files
 - ✅ Search directories for audio files
 - ✅ Control playback
-- ✅ View - Edit timestamps
+- ✅ View - Edit waveform & timestamps

 Simple stuff!